maikel233/xhook_wowclassic_TBC/README.md

 # xhook_wowclassic
-A world of warcraft classic MultiHack Current patch: 1.13.5.36325 I'm taking a break might release the source code later for now ill release the debug build.
+A world of warcraft classic MultiHack Current patch: 1.13.5.36325 I might release the source code enjoy :)

 Does not contain any Warden code use at your own risk!